-We thank Ruven Pillay and Vincent Courtillot for careful reading of the manuscript.
-This work was partly financed by PICS CNRS no. XXX.
-IPGP contribution no. xxx.
+We thank Ruven Pillay, Vincent Courtillot and Stuart Gilder for careful reading of the manuscript.
+We are grateful to Jacques-Elie Brochier who gave us the possibility of working on the La Fanfarline kiln.
+We also thank two anonymous reviewers for their useful comments.
+This work was partly financed by the CNRS-PICS project no. 3063.
+IPGP contribution no. 2517.